fishpercolator/revelry/README.md

 `Revfile.json`.
 If you don't have one because your project was created by an older version, run `revelry upgrade` on your project to bring it up to date.

+### Custom footer

+Added in 2.0.0.
+This contains the code to initialize Reveal.js and any custom JavaScript you want to add to your presentation.

+If you have a project that was created before 2.0.0, you'll need to run `revelry upgrade` to create this file before you can build.

 ## Jade support

 Revelry also supports templates in [Jade](http://jade-lang.com/) format,